Unadjusted State Exit Polls Indicate that Al Gore won a mini-landslide in 2000

-The theft was a prologue of what was to come.
+The 2000 election theft was a prologue of what was to come.

-In 2008, the exit poll/vote margin discrepancy trend accelerated, exceeding 10% in 28 states.
-Obama won the unadjusted state exit polls by 58.0%, exactly matching the True Vote Model.
-With the 58% share, he won the election by 23 million votes.
+In 2008 Obama won the unadjusted state exit polls by 58.0-40.3% with a 23 million vote margin – exactly matching the True Vote Model. the exit poll/vote margin discrepancy exceeded 10% in 28 states.
 Obama had a 52.9% recorded share, officially winning by 9.5 million votes.

-In the 1988-2008 workbook, the state and national exit poll discrepancies are calculated in two ways.
+State and national exit poll discrepancies are calculated in two ways:

 1) The exit pollsters provide the average Within Precinct Error (WPE) for each state.
 But that implies that the exit poll was in error, so let’s refer to it as Within Precinct Discrepancy (WPD).
 The WPD is the difference between the average exit poll precinct margin and the average precinct recorded vote margin.

 2) The unadjusted exit poll discrepancy is the difference between the actual total exit poll respondent margin and the total recorded vote margin.

 In 2004, according to the weighted aggregate of the state unadjusted exit polls, Kerry won nationally by 51.1-47.6%.
 His margin based on the average WPD was 52.0-47.0%.